onsight-tech-services/taiji-dan/README.md

-# Tari DAN implementation
+# Taiji DAN implementation

-This is where you can find the cutting edge development of the Tari smart contract layer - the Digital Assets Network, or DAN.
+This is where you can find the cutting edge development of the Taiji smart contract layer - the Digital Assets Network, or DAN.

 You can read about the technical specifications of the DAN in the [RFCs](https://rfc.tari.com).

-If you're looking for the core Tari base layer code, it's an [this repository](https://github.com/tari-project/tari)
+If you're looking for the core Taiji base layer code, it's an [this repository](https://github.com/onsight-tech-services/taiji)

-## Tari DAN Validator node
+## Taiji DAN Validator node

-See the dedicated [README](./applications/tari_validator_node/README.md) for installation and running guides.
+See the dedicated [README](./applications/taiji_validator_node/README.md) for installation and running guides.

-## Tari DAN CLI
+## Taiji DAN CLI

 A CLI tool to help manage accounts, templates, VNs and transactions on the DAN.

-## Tari DAN web-gui
+## Taiji DAN web-gui

 A very basic web-gui for interacting with VNS.

-See the dedicated [README](./applications/tari_validator_node_web_ui/README.md) for installation and running guides.
+See the dedicated [README](./applications/taiji_validator_node_web_ui/README.md) for installation and running guides.

 ## Running and testing a validator

 NOTE: This repo is heavily under development, so these instructions may change without notice.

-First thing you need is to run a Tari base node, Tari console wallet and most likely `tor`.
-You will also need to run a Tari miner to mine some blocks.
+First thing you need is to run a Taiji base node, Taiji console wallet and most likely `tor`.
+You will also need to run a Taiji miner to mine some blocks.
 You should use the `feature-dan` branch and `igor` network for now.

 A validator node can be started using:

 ```
-cargo run --bin tari_validator_node -- --network igor
+cargo run --bin taiji_validator_node -- --network igor
 ```

 You may find it useful to run multiple validator nodes, in which case, create a subfolder for each one and add the `-b <folder>` to run it in that folder